Did you know that self-respect and self-esteem are different?

 Take control of your life by creating a vision for it.
 Even if your vision seems impossible or improbable, write it out anyway.

 Define your ideal in every area of your life, from your relationships to your career.
-If you need help writing the vision, read this post.
+If you need help writing the vision, review some of the many articles online.

 3. Choose your priority.